jengiordan0/web_demo/README.md

-# Python implementation of HH Neuron with modified potassium parameters.
+# Python implementation of the Hodgkin-Huxley model for neuron spiking.
+In this code, the potassium parameters have been reduced to reflect conditions associated with neurodegeneration.
+Presented during Biological Complexity Final Project, Spring 2023.